Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

 -   **`python-dotenv`**: Reads key-value pairs from a `.env` file and can set them as environment variables.
 Useful for local development.
 -   **`uvicorn`**: An ASGI (Asynchronous Server Gateway Interface) server implementation, used to run the FastAPI application.

+The proxy functionality uses:
+-   **`WebshareProxyConfig`**: Part of `youtube-transcript-api`, used to configure proxies for API requests.

 ---

 ## Getting Started